aarondfrancis/sidecar/docs/functions/executing.md

 echo 'Image may or may not have finished generating yet!';
 ```

-Whilst the execution is asynchronous, it is expected that you wait for the response, which is documented more below.
+Whilst the execution is asynchronous, it is expected that you wait for the response, which is documented more in the next section below.
 If you're looking for "fire-and-forget" style execution, where you don't care about the response and are happy for execution to occur in the background then you'll need to execute your function as an event.

 ```php
 // Event execution using the class.